 Pursuant to the Integration Act, municipalities and wellbeing services counties are provided with imputed reimbursement for persons with refugee backgrounds for a period of time as specified in the legislation.
 The costs associated with the new tasks of municipalities will also be covered under the the system of central government transfers to local government for basic municipal services.
 The imputed reimbursements and central government transfers to local government are universal funding, which means that they are not linked to the organisation of specific services.
 The legislation also specifies certain forms of compensation that can be applied for in accordance with the actual costs.

 Services for immigrants who are jobseekers are funded as part of public employment services.
-The funding of employment services for which the organising responsibility is transferred to municipalities will be incorporated into the central government transfers to local government for basic municipal services.
+The funding of employment services for which the organising responsibility was transferred to municipalities is incorporated into the central government transfers to local government for basic municipal services.

-The comprehensive reform of the Integration Act will simplify the funding system for integration.
-Starting from 1 January 2025, the costs arising from interpreting and organising the early-stage assessment will be allocated as part of the imputed reimbursement to reduce the administrative burden.
-The amount and allocation of the imputed reimbursement between the municipality and the wellbeing services county will be specified by a government decree.
+The comprehensive reform of the Integration Act simplifies the funding system for integration.
+Starting from 1 January 2025, the costs arising from interpreting and organising the early-stage assessment are allocated as part of the imputed reimbursement to reduce the administrative burden.
+The amount and allocation of the imputed reimbursement between the municipality and the wellbeing services county is specified by a government decree.

-The funding of the new tasks of municipalities will be covered by imputed reimbursements and central government transfer to local government for municipal basic services.
+The funding of the new tasks of municipalities is covered by imputed reimbursements and central government transfer to local government for municipal basic services.

 More detailed guidance on compensation under the Integration Act will be provided in separate guidelines.
-The guidelines will be updated to correspond to the legislation that will enter into force on 1 January 2025.
+The guidelines will be updated to correspond to the legislation that entered into force on 1 January 2025.
+The KEHA Centre is responsible for issuing and updating the guidelines.

-From 1 January 2025 onwards, interpreting costs will be incorporated in the imputed reimbursement.
+From 1 January 2025 onwards, interpreting costs are incorporated in the imputed reimbursement.
 This means that municipalities and wellbeing services counties are no longer entitled to a separate compensation for interpreting costs in accordance with actual expenses.

 The imputed reimbursement is a sum from which municipalities and wellbeing services counties can allocate funds towards different activities such as interpreting services.
 The imputed reimbursement is non-earmarked funding, meaning that the compensation is paid for certain persons according to the Immigration Act.
 The amount and allocation of the imputed reimbursement between the municipality and the wellbeing services county will be specified by a government decree.